deliverybot/helm/README.md

 ### Inputs

-Inputs labelled below with "(deployment)" are additionally loaded from the payload of the deployment resource.
+Inputs below are additionally loaded from the payload of the deployment event payload if the action was triggered by a deployment.

 - `release`: Helm release name.
-Will be combined with track if set. (required) (deployment)
+Will be combined with track if set. (required)
-- `namespace`: Kubernetes namespace name. (required) (deployment)
+- `namespace`: Kubernetes namespace name. (required)
 - `chart`: Helm chart path.
-If set to "app" this will use the built in helm chart found in this repository. (required) (deployment)
+If set to "app" this will use the built in helm chart found in this repository. (required)
 - `values`: Helm chart values, expected to be a YAML or JSON string.
-  (deployment)
 - `track`: Track for the deployment.
-If the track is not "stable" it activates the canary workflow described below. (deployment)
+If the track is not "stable" it activates the canary workflow described below.
 - `task`: Task name.
-If the task is "remove" it will remove the configured helm release. (deployment)
+If the task is "remove" it will remove the configured helm release.
 - `dry-run`: Helm dry-run option.
 - `token`: Github repository token.
 If included and the event is a deployment then the deployment_status event will be fired.
 - `value-files`: Additional value files to apply to the helm chart.
-Expects a JSON encoded array or a string. (deployment).
+Expects a JSON encoded array or a string.
 - `secrets`: Secret variables to include in value file interpolation.
 Expects a JSON encoded map.
+- `helm`: Helm binary to execute, one of: [`helm`, `helm3`].

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this action will execute a `helm delete $service`

+#### Versions

+- `helm`: v2.14.3
+- `helm3`: v3.0.0-beta.3

 ### Environment